What is Oravia?

 - languages with very few words may end up with vague communication and long word strings to express simple concepts

 Oravia's approach: A vocabulary that is larger than the minimalistic approach to allow more specificity and nuance, and expression of most concepts with only 1-2 words.
-At the same time, with 750 words it is still one of the smallest languages.
+At the same time, with about 800 words it is still one of the smallest languages.

 Importantly, these words don't add as much cognitive load because of the syllable-meaning associations and the cluster semantic structure.
-They are much easier and faster to learn than arbitrary sounds.
+Once you get a gist of the language, they are much easier and faster to learn than arbitrary sounds.
 That way, we get the benefit of having a larger vocabulary than minimalistic languages, with less load than the (already small) raw number may suggest.

 Example